Crypto27dev/Shopping_Site/Readme.md

 #### How to get Started?

 Install the backend dependencies on root folder using `npm install` command.

-Set your own credentials for cloudinary and mongodb database on the root folder inside a.env file.
+Set your own credentials for cloudinary and mongodb database on the root folder inside a .env file.

 Move to frontend folder and install frontend dependencies using `npm install` command.

 For Google authentication set your own firebase credentials inside a .env file in the frontend folder.

 And there you go...boom!